-In connection with the Loan Agreement, the Company issued a warrant to purchase up to an aggregate of 49,609 shares of common stock at \$1.44 per share.
+In September 2019 and in connection with the Loan Agreement, the Company issued a warrant to purchase up to an aggregate of 49,609 shares of common stock at \$1.44 per share.
 The Company determined the initial fair value of the warrant to be \$0.1 million using the Black-Scholes option-pricing model.
 The fair value of the warrant was recorded to equity and as a debt discount, which was being amortized to interest expense using the effective interest method over the term of the Term Loan.
 In November 2020, the warrant was net-exercised for 46,358 shares of common stock.

-In March 2021, the Company entered into a First Amendment to Loan and Security Agreement (the First Amendment), pursuant to which the Company and SVB amended the Loan Agreement.
-The First Amendment increased the aggregate principal amount of the Term Loan commitment by SVB to up to \$30.0 million.
-Up to \$20.0 million was available under the first tranche of the Term Loan (First Tranche), \$5.0 million of which was advanced immediately to repay the outstanding obligations under the Term Loan prior to the First Amendment.
-The remainder of the First Tranche commitment, or \$15.0 million, expired on December 31, 2021.
-Up to \$10.0 million is available under the second tranche (Second Tranche), subject to the completion of certain clinical and financial milestones, which Second Tranche commitment is available through December 31, 2022.
+In March 2021, the Company entered into a First Amendment to Loan and Security Agreement (the First Amendment), which increased the aggregate principal amount of the Term Loan to \$30.0 million, of which \$20.0 million was immediately available under the first tranche (First Tranche) and \$10.0 million was available under the second tranche through December 31, 2022 (Second Tranche), subject to the completion of certain clinical or financial milestones.
 Pursuant to the First Amendment, the Term Loan will mature on January 1, 2026.
-The First Amendment was determined to be a debt modification.